ChrisKurz/MCUboot/doc/NCSv2.8.0_03_externalFlash.md

     You should then see a progress bar and a statement about how much of the code was already downloaded.
 The code download is complete as soon as "Done" is shown.

+   > **NOTE**: In case the COM port is already open in another computer application, then you get the error "Error: Access is denied.".
+Close the COM port in the other computer application and try again.

 19) Reset the dev kit by either pressing the RESET button on the DK or by executing following instruction:

         mcumgr -c testDK reset